Vegetation & wildlife

 Algae concerns

 Retention ponds are like marshes.
 In the spring, a 'rotten egg' odour can occur when the snowmelt mixes with the pond water, which has been stagnant all winter.
-In the summer, slow-draining ponds can smell of the fish, animals and plants (especially algae) that live in the water.
+In the summer, slow-draining ponds can smell of fish, animals and plants (especially algae) that live in the water.
 Algae may smell more in summer, during an algae bloom, when they grow in abundance.
 During an algae bloom, the algae appear as a floating green layer on the retention ponds.
-After treating the pond with herbicides, the treated plants can also produce odours, as the plants die off and decay.
+The associated unpleasant smell is related to the natural process of decay and decomposition.

 Lawn fertilizer, yard and animal waste contribute significantly to the growth of algae and vegetation in and around retention ponds.
 Using less fertilizer and picking up your animal and yard waste can help reduce the algae and vegetation in and around retention ponds.